earthcube/earthcube_utilities/summarize/README.md

     * `git clone https://github.com/earthcube/earthcube_utilities.git`
 * `cd earthcube_utilities/summarize`
 * install python dependencies
+    * `pip3 install requirements.txt`
 * Run steps below

 ## Steps:

 1. if you have not, change to the summarize directory: `cd  earthcube_utilities/summarize`
-2. Insure that a gleaner crawl has already been done, and you have the location of it's bucket

-once gleaner has been run it should have a gleaner/summoned path full of repos you can summarize
+2. Insure that a `glcon gleaner batch --cfgName` crawl has already been done, and you have the location of it's bucket once gleaner has been run it should have a gleaner/summoned path full of repos you can summarize

-3. run> `src/summarize_repo.py repo nabufile`
+5. run> `src/summarize_repo.py repo nabufile`
 > where repo is the name of a repo directory in that crawl's bucket and nabufile is the path to the nabu configuration file
 > this assumes that glcon is at ~/indexing/glcon.
 If it is not, then pass --glcon with path to glcon